The new platform to help track Coronavirus is being questioned hard over murky procedures against personal data and privacy protection

 “Let’s call it a “platform”, not an application,” said Dr. Taweesin Visanuyothin, the center’s spokesperson during the press briefing over the last weekend.

-Dr. Polawat said the application is to help manage visitor density in service venues, and with their presence on record, public health officials would be able to track back cases and their contacts from the same venues.
+Dr. Polawat said the application is to help manage visitor density in service venues, and with their presence on record, public health officials would be able to trace back cases and their contacts from the same venues.

 As explained by the center, Thai Chana is a platform to support shops and other service providers as well as their customers to check whether service venues and facilities become crowded.
 To activate the system, these shops and service providers will be required to register with the system and then they will obtain QR codes.

 Customers, meanwhile, will only scan QR codes when entering Thai Chana registered compounds, check in, and check out.
 Through the platform’s operation, they can learn about the venue density from the screen on their mobile phones.
-They can also report about the venue’s social distancing measures, which in turn help keep the venue’s measures in check to meet the standard required.
+They can also report about the venue’s social distancing measures, and in turn help keep the venue’s measures in check to meet the standard required.

 With their presence recorded, those infected with the virus and their contacts would be easily identified and traced, accordingly.

-Dr. Polawat tried to allay fears of privacy violation, saying the Department of Disease Control has been assigned by the center to be in charge of data controlling.
+Dr. Polawat tried to allay fears of privacy violation, saying the Department of Disease Control has been assigned by the center to be in charge of data control.
 Krung Thai Bank, meanwhile, is tasked as a data processor under the DDC’s data supervision.
 So, people should not be worried that their data will be used beyond the disease control purpose or forwarded to other agencies.

 Dr.Polawat cited the reason to keep the collected data for 60 days, saying it is in line with the incubation periods (14 days each) of the third and fourth generations of infection so that public health officials could have a database big enough to trace back up to three or four weeks at least.